jzhan-canva/react-native-flex-modal/README.md

 # react-native-flex-modal
 Before I start this modal, I have used modal from react-native, react-native-modal, and react-native-modalbox.
-But none of these modals has all the featus I need, so I created this modal
+But none of these modals has all the features I needed, so I created this modal

 ## Installtion